beckkk01/beckkk01/README.md

 # Hi 👋

 - 👱🏽‍♂️ I’m Tiranga Sheetal Beck
-- 👀 I’m interested in Full Stack Development
+- 👀 Interested in Full Stack Development & Flutter for Android Development
-- 🌱 I’m currently learning ReactJS
+- 🌱 Occasional coder.
+I build tools for myself to simplify life, sharpen logical thinking, and enhance problem-solving skills.
+Just a hobby though.
-- ⚡  Fun fact: I don't know much but I know what to Google
+- ⚡  Fun fact: I don't know much but I know what to Google and debug things

 <!---
 beckkk01/beckkk01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.